What to Expect When You’re Discharged from an NHS Hospital

 You may also be given a list of assistive equipment by your care team, such as a hospital bed or electric bed, which will need to be installed in your home before they’re able to discharge you.

-There are two ways to get a medical bed for your home:
+There are three ways of getting a medical bed for your home:

-We have created a short guide on getting a hospital bed for your home here.
+At Opera Beds, we have a fantastic selection of hospital beds available, with something suitable for every need.
+We've also created a short guide on getting a hospital bed for your home.

 Medication